jad-b/notwithoutmeaning/content/code/Binary-Search-Tree.md

 date = "2017-07-12T08:40:42-04:00"
 title = "Binary Search Tree"
 +++
-A __Binary Search Tree__ (BST) is a _recursive data structure_ composed of _nodes_
-with up to two edges pointing to child _nodes_.
+A __Binary Search Tree__ (BST) is a _recursive_ data structure composed of nodes with up to two edges pointing to child nodes.
 They are an extension of _binary trees_ in that the left child holds a value less than or equal to that of the parent's, while the right child holds a value greater than the parent's.

-Being trees, they are a degenerate form of graphs.
-The edges linking parent-to-child nodes are usually just represented by pointers, and not full-fledged Edge object themselves, but could be.
+Being trees, they are a specific kind of graph; namely, one that is _connected_ (every node has a path between it and every other node) and without _cycles_ (no path includes the same node twice).

 ### Terminology
 Complete